On the global minimum of the energy-momentum relation for the polaron: Definition of the Fröhlich Hamiltonian

 with $\lim_{\Lambda\to \infty}C_\Lambda=0$.
 Then, since $N$ is $H(P)$-bounded by construction of $H(P)$, the expression~\eqref{eq:HT-difference} also tends to zero in norm as $\Lambda\to \infty$, which proves the claim. \end{proof}

 \textbf{Acknowledgements.}

+D.M. and K.M. thank Robert Seiringer for helpful discussions.
 Financial support from the Agence Nationale de la Recherche (ANR) through the projects ANR-17-CE40-0016, ANR-17-CE40-0007-01, ANR-17-EURE-0002 (J.L.) and from the European Union’s Horizon 2020 research and innovation programme under the Maria Sk\l odowska-Curie grant agreement No. 665386 (K.M.) is gratefully acknowledged.
-D.M. and K.M. thank Robert Seiringer for helpful discussions.

 \end{spacing}